hoangnam2261/data-importer/README.md

 TODO:
-- config cssSelector in configuration file

 - document, how to run project
+- update logic according to clarification in forums.
+- category classes by configuration
+- code format